 While I used whole wheat pastry flour, you could sub in some organic white flour; it will probably make the cookies a bit lighter.
 Even without the different flour, these cookies aren’t quite as hard as regular biscotti – you know I hate crunchy cookies.

-I took these to book club this week and they passed the test for yumminess.
-Not only does the biscotti have a delightful orange flavor, but the orange glaze can brighten up anyone's day.
-It's just what we need to get through these next few weeks of winter.
+I took these to book club this week, and they passed the test for yumminess.
+Not only does this Orange Amaretto Biscotti Recipe have a delightful orange flavour, but the orange glaze can brighten up anyone’s day.
+It’s just what we need to get through these next few weeks of winter.

 2 1/2 c. organic whole wheat pastry flour